pineconedata/pineconedata.github.io/_posts/2024-05-30-basketball-feature_engineering.md

 subtitle: "Outlier or Caitlin Clark?
 [Part 3]"
 tags:  [Python, data science, pandas, machine learning, scikit-learn, scipy]
 thumbnail-img: /assets/img/posts/2024-05-30-basketball-feature-engineering/engineer.jpg
-share-title: "Outlier or Caitlin Clark?
-A Data Science Project: Part 3 - Feature Engineering"
+share-title: "Feature Engineering: Outlier or Caitlin Clark?
+[Part 3]"
 share-description: Interested in engineering new features for your dataset?
 Learn how to derive new features, calculate additional metrics, and extract textual data in the latest installment of this data science series that is perfect for beginner data scientists and Python enthusiasts.
 share-img: /assets/img/posts/2024-05-30-basketball-feature-engineering/social.png
 readtime: true